sdonlin5/3308-Team-6/README.md

-Mitigation Strategy for above risks
+## Mitigation Strategy for above risks:
+- Utilize resources on the internet to aid in frontend learning
+- Do research to discover resources to aid in project completion
+- Utilize weekly meetings to discuss and assist each other
+- Re-assess workload during weekly meetings

 Development method: scrum, kanban, waterfall: with specifics!